 Demographic and baseline characteristics will be summarized with descriptive statistics, and balance between cohorts will be assessed using standardized differences.
-These data will be presented before and after balancing using the inverse probability weighting (IPW) method (Section 9.7.3.4).
+These data will be presented before and after balancing using the IPW method (Section 9.7.3.4).
 Reasons will be provided for those excluded from the main analysis population (ie, invalid, retrospectively enrolled, lost to follow-up).